oldnapalm/CoordRecorder/README.md

 - We could teleport to the next waypoint but we want to make sure the auto drive will follow the planned route
 - Press `F10` to save coords to file

+The last saved point will be used as the finish banner.
+Player heading will be used for banner rotation.

+When finished adding waypoints, use `csv_to_course` to read the file `CoordRecorder_CSV.txt` and save the file `CoordRecorder_Course.json`

+You can copy the coordinates from `CoordRecorder_CSV.txt` and paste in https://gtagmodding.com/maps/gta5/ to view the points on the map.

 ## Testing courses

 - Rename your new files to `1000-1.0.0.json` and `1000-1.0.0.fit`, and drop them into the `ModSettings` folder